-This is why this participatory work is becoming more and more exciting.
+That's why this participative work is becoming more useful and exciting by the day.

 (1) It is a gold Greek coin discovered on the beach, enclosed in the crampons of a kelp stranded among marine deposits.
 This currency had been minted in Cyrene, Libyan city, between 322 and 315 BC.
 Contemporary of Pythéas' journey, it is obviously not an absolute proof of it.
 But given our current knowledge of Atlantic navigation at that time, the probability of being correlated is high.